Specular differentiation in normed vector spaces: Quasi-Mean Value and Quasi-Fermat Theorems: Abstract

 \section{Abstract}

 This paper introduces specular differentiation, which generalizes G\^ateaux and Fr\'echet differentiation in normed vector spaces.
-Fundamental theoretical properties of specular differentiation are investigated, including the Quasi-Mean Value Theorem and Quasi-Fermat's Theorem.
-As an application, three numerical methods using specular differentiation are devised to optimize nonsmooth convex functions in higher-dimensional Euclidean spaces.
-Numerical experiments demonstrate that the proposed methods are capable of minimizing non-differentiable functions that classical methods fail to minimize.
+We investigate its fundamental theoretical properties and establish weak forms of the Mean Value Theorem and Fermat's Theorem in the specular sense for real-valued functions.
+Finally, we identify a distinguished element of the Fr\'echet subdifferential of a convex function through specular differentiation.